Document Types

 | Required sections | Prerequisites, Steps (numbered), Verification, Common Issues |

-Section titled “Doc — Reference Documentation”Descriptive reference material — tables, registries, explanations.
+Section titled “Doc — Reference Documentation”Non-behavioral reference material — registries, glossaries, lookup tables, component lists.

 | File extension | .doc.md |